katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/ribbonrocker.md

 ---
 layout: work
 title: Ribbon Rocking Chair
-date: 2021-04-06
+date: 2021-04-21
-description: A contemporary rocking chair with a wood ‘Ribbon’ forming the backrest, arms and runners, a saddle leather seat and a stainless steel connecting support framework
+description: A contemporary designer rocking chair with a wood ‘Ribbon’ forming the backrest, arms and runners, a saddle leather seat and a stainless steel connecting support framework.
+Winner of multiple awards.
 tags:
   - work
   - caa